 Every organisation needs to take stock and regroup every so often, and believe me churches are no exception.
 Although I've been a Trustee of MCC Bournemouth for something like a year now, we've not had a chance to do that since I joined the Board.

 On the Saturday evening we participated in a very moving night service in the Friary Chapel.
-Coming from an Evangelical background it was a very different style of service from that I'm used to, but it was absolutely beautiful and so, so tranquil. it's also the first time I've sung in Latin! *
+Coming from an Evangelical background it was a very different style of service from that I'm used to, but it was absolutely beautiful and so, so tranquil.
+It's also the first time I've ever tried to sing anything in Latin! *

 * Salve Regina, if you're curious